Marco Carraro: Loan to Foggia and Perugia

 On 23 July 2018, Carraro was signed by Serie B club Foggia on a season-long loan deal.
 On 5 August he made his debut for Foggia in a 3–1 home defeat against Catania in the second round of Coppa Italia, he played the entire match.
 On 26 August he made his Serie B debut for Foggia in a 4–2 home win over Carpi, he played the entire match.
 In January 2019, Carraro was re-called to Atalanta leaving Foggia with 15 appearances, including 12 as a starter and 1 assist.

 On 24 January 2019, Carraro was loaned to Serie B club Perugia on a 6-month loan deal.
 On 27 February he made his debut for the club in a 3–2 away win over Venezia, he played the entire match.
 On 30 March he scored his first professional goal in the 49th minute of a 3–1 home win over Livorno.
 Carraro ended his 6-moth loan to Perugia with 12 appearances, all as a starter, and 1 goal.

 Loan to Perugia

 On 15 July 2019, Carraro returned to Perugia with a season-long loan deal.
 On 11 August he made his season debut in a 1–0 home win over Triestina in the second round of Coppa Italia, he played the entire match.
 Two weeks later, on 25 August he made his league debut for the club, a 2–1 home win over ChievoVerona, he played against the entire match.

 Loan to Frosinone

 On 5 October 2020 he was loaned to Frosinone in Serie B.

 Loan to Cosenza

 On 18 August 2021, he moved on loan to Cosenza.

 Loan to Crotone

 On 1 September 2022, Carraro joined Crotone on loan with a conditional obligation to buy.

+Vicenza

+On 25 July 2024, Carraro signed a two-season contract with Vicenza.